-The bank's market funding reliance is relatively low, with a market funds-to-tangible banking assets ratio of 9.2% as of year-end 2019 (9.6% as of year-end 2018).
-The use of wholesale funding was largely stable at €11.0 billion as of year-end 2019, due to term maturities and fully repayment of TLTRO offset by three MREL-related issuances during 2019.
-We expect a gradual increase in market funding as the bank intends to issue €1-2 billion senior debt per annum at the holding company level towards its MREL requirements of 11.93% of total liabilities and own funds as at December 2017, or 27.09% of the bank's RWA8.
-The bank's gross loans-to-customer deposits (LtD) ratio was 97% in year-end 2019, slightly below the 100% as of year-end 2018.
-Looking ahead we expect a modest decline in LtD due to limited credit demand likely to result in loan book contraction, and for the bank to optimize its deposit composition.

-Any issuance of MREL-compliant debt is likely to be delayed due to reduced funding needs, and the availability of cheap monetary authority funding.
+The bank's market funding reliance is relatively low, with a market funds-to-tangible banking assets ratio of 8.6% as of end-June 2020 (9.2% as of year-end 2019).
+The use of wholesale funding declined, due to term maturities, repayment of Bank of England funding and only one MREL-related issuance during the first half of 2020.
+We expect a gradual increase in market funding as the bank intends to issue senior debt at the holding company level towards its MREL requirements of 11.93% of total liabilities and own funds as at December 2017, or 27.09% of the bank's RWA10 versus the bank's MREL ratio of 24.4% based on June 2020 RWA.
+Additional issuances of MREL-compliant debt is likely to be delayed due to reduced funding needs, and the availability of cheap monetary authority funding, as well as flexibility on the regulatory deadline following Covid 19.
 Access to funding facilities such as the European Central Bank's (ECB) TLTRO III will provide buffers for BOI to withstand liquidity pressures, helping it support government-directed lending to small businesses.